About The Cavoodle Dog Breed

 Cavoodles are intelligent, social, loyal, playful and energetic dogs that require minimal grooming needs.
 Often having long silky coats that come in many different colours including black, cream or white with brown patches, they can be part-time shedders which means less shedding hair cleanup for their owners.

 A small to medium-sized dog that weighs anywhere from 5kg to 12kg, with a height between 25-38cm.

 Like most dogs, cavoodles will stay healthiest and live the longest with a raw and fresh diet.
-This should include raw, human grade produce from meat, offal, vegetables and bone content.
-They tend not to be fond of dry foods, due to their sensitive stomach, which is why most owners feed their dogs only high quality raw meats to keep them at at their healthiest.
+This should include raw, human-grade produce from meat, offal, vegetables and bone content.
+They tend not to be fond of dry foods, due to their sensitive stomach, which is why most owners feed their dogs only high-quality raw meats to keep them at their healthiest.